MicrosoftDocs/windows-insider/wip/feedback-categories.md

 We know there's a lot of categories, which can be confusing, but if you file things in the wrong category, we might not be able to do anything with it if we get the wrong diagnostics.
 Use this page to check if your feedback goes into the category and subcategory you think it does and to make sure you're attaching the information we need to investigate.

+If you’re seeing an issue from an update of Windows, be sure to file feedback under the category and subcategory for where you’re seeing the issue, not just under **Install and update**.

 ## Choose a category and subcategory

 When you look through the list of categories and subcategories, some likely seem straight-forward, like the Microsoft Store category for feedback on the store experience.
 But this guide can help you choose between some of the others.

 ### Apps

 Use this for issues you experience using apps on your device.
 The subcategory should be the app's name, or if we don't have a subcategory for that app, which is common for many third-party apps, choose **All other apps**.
+Do not use this context if you are facing issues installing applications, which should instead go to **Developer Platform** > **App Deployment**, **Install and Update** > **App installation issues**, **Gaming and Xbox** > **Game installation**, and **Apps > MSIX app** depending on the issue.

 ### Gaming and Xbox

-Use this for issues you experience while gaming or using Xbox features on Windows, including Game Bar, using controllers, game crashes and performance, issues using your Xbox account, or recording.
+Use this for issues you experience while gaming or using Xbox features on Windows, including Game Bar, using controllers, game installation, game crashes and performance, issues using your Xbox account, or recording.
 If your issue doesn't fit neatly into its subcategories, use **All other issues**.

 ### Accessibility